IdahoLabResearch/HyPAT/README.md

-# Hydrogen Permeation and Absorption Tool (HyPAT)
+# Hydrogen Permeation and Absorption Tool (HyPAT V2.0.0)
 ## About
-The Hydrogen Permeation and Absorption Tool (HyPAT) is an application that streamlines data analysis for hydrogen permeation and absorption experiments to measure the following hydrogen transport properties: permeability, diffusivity, and solubility.
+The Hydrogen Permeation and Absorption Tool (HyPAT V2.0.0)  is an application that streamlines data analysis for hydrogen permeation and absorption experiments to measure the following hydrogen transport properties: permeability, diffusivity, and solubility.
 Specifically, HyPAT analyzes data from gas-driven permeation through metals using the build-up in closed volume method and data from absorption experiments using a Sieverts'-type apparatus.
 A built-in literature database